adamchel/stitch-js-sdk/stitch_sdks.rst

 Authentication
 ~~~~~~~~~~~~~~

-A request to the Stitch server can either be made on behalf of no user (an “unauthenticated request”), or on behalf of the client’s currently authenticated user (an “authenticated request”).
+A request to the Stitch server can either be made on behalf of no user (an "unauthenticated request"), or on behalf of the client’s currently authenticated user (an "authenticated request").

 Unauthenticated requests are generally used for requests that are made when no user is logged in (e.g. login, user registration, password reset), and authenticated requests are generally used for requests that are made when a user is logged in (e.g. profile retrieval, Stitch function calls, logout).